 - Bots are capable enough to handle scenarios automatically that truly require a human touch.

 - No installing the apps.
 For brands/companies/services one rarely uses, messenger bot is a better solution wherein one does not have to download the app and waste their time and bandwidth.
-It is similar getting an answer to a query and deleting the app.
+It is similar to getting an answer to a query and deleting the app.

 Should Businesses/Marketers Build a Bot?